 PAPs are one of many feed ingredients.
 Using it in animal production will not make any appreciable difference in consumer meat prices one way or the other.

 Reusing PAPs means that the whole animal is used not just the parts we like to eat as meat.
 Using PAPs in feed helps create a circular economy which reduces environmental damage from greenhouse gas emissions and land-use change for extra grown protein alternatives like for example soy.

-Following the proposed changes in legislation, poultry feed could contain 5–10% PAPs derived from pigs, which is digested by the bird and used for its own growth and development.
+Poultry feed could contain 5–10% PAPs derived from pigs, which is digested by the bird and used for its own growth and development.
 Poultry producers have full control over which ingredients are used in feed to meet the needs of their customers.

 Mad Cow Disease was the most well-known transmissible spongiform

 encephalopathy (TSE).
 The disease was a problem 20–30 Years ago.
 It was caused by the intra-species consumption of the brain and spinal column, classified as specified risk material, which is consequently removed and does not re-enter the food chain.
 The contemporary animal protein industry has a wide range of measures and quality systems in place.
 They produce safe ingredients for compound feed.